RoadieHQ/marketing-site/content/docs/integrations/azure-devops-provider/index.md

 Azure DevOps is a popular alternative to GitHub as an SCM provider.

-This guide describes how to set up access for Roadie to your Azure DevOps repositories and retrieve relevant entities for that source.
+This guide describes how to set up access for Roadie to your Azure DevOps repositories and retrieve relevant entities from that source.

 ##  Step 1: Install Azure CodeSearch for your Azure DevOps organization